cerati/usercode/HWWScripts/SubmitToys/README.txt

 Results are then analyzed with other scripts:
 - mergeLogs.sh, averageResultsNew.C: analyze the output of dleGetSignificanceCombine.sh
 - plotNorm.C: analyze the output of gcRunNormTest.sh

+Paths are currently absolute and point to my local areas.
+Please check the scripts before submission, e.g. grep cerati *.*